Brief Biographies of Past Chairs Since Inception

 Thys Hattingh grew up in Swellendam and has a passion for historical architecture, antiques and Africana, which he collects.

 He first studied Marketing Management and HTML coding for website development, later completing a certificate programme in Architectural and Urban Conservation at the University of Cape Town.

-He contributed to the documentation of the history of Woodstock by compiling a publication on a row of seven Victorian cottages in Melbourne Terrace, a declared heritage site, one of which he is the proud owner.
+He contributed to the documentation of the history of Woodstock by compiling a publication on a row of seven Victorian cottages in Melbourne Terrace, a declared heritage site, one of which he proudly owns.